TheRedDeveloper/ply-locales/README.md

 ---

 `ply-locales` is a compile-checked procedural macro for Project Fluent.
-It checks your `.ftl` translation files at build time, validates variable names across all locales, and generates typed Rust functions for every message.
+It checks your `.ftl` translation files at build time and generates typed Rust functions for every message.

 ## What you get